-My fee is £45 a one-to-one hour session for therapists or trainees in paid placements or paid employment for weekday day time appointments.
+My fee is £45 for a one hour one-to-one hour session for therapists or trainees in paid placements or paid employment for weekday day time appointments.

 When supervision is paid for by a company or charity on behalf of an employee or volunteer, this rate will vary according to invoice terms and required documents or reports.

 For our first one to one introductory meeting I allow up to 90 minutes.
 This will not count in your recorded supervision hours requirements as it is a meeting not clinical supervision of your work.
 In this time we can fully and comprehensively explore your experience, needs, worries, confidences, questions as well as your course requirements if you are studying.
 We will also fully discuss a supervision agreement.
 This means that at the end of our time together we will both know each other better and be able to make a fully informed decision if we wish to continue to work together.
 The nominal fee for this valuable time together is £25, payable at the time of booking.